 Embarrassing Teenage Bodies helps answer the common questions and health concerns of teenagers.
 The videos, condition guides and interactive applications provide clear, honest information about the changes going on in teenage bodies.

-Asked by Jack on Phimosis
+Asked by Hunk on Boils

 Do you have a question to ask or an answer to give?

 Search for a specific condition or by symptoms

 There is a cut or a split on my bottom and it is very irritant.
 What shall I do?…